What is the Decision Stack?

 “So often people are working hard at the wrong thing.
 Working on the right thing is more important than working hard.” – Caterina Fake, Flickr

 As an industry, we have been responsible for a lot of useless work.
 We have over-indexed on efficiency, delivery, and productivity, and not paid enough attention to what we should build in the first place.
 This mismatch compounds when we (rightly) start empowering our teams with more and more autonomy – they can all run faster, but are they running in the right direction for the business?
+Are they even running in the same direction?

-Which is why it’s so critical that your business has a Decision Stack in place – to provide a bounded context within which that autonomy can thrive, allowing your teams to run fast and in the right direction.
+This is why it’s so critical that your business has a Decision Stack in place – to provide a bounded context within which that autonomy can thrive, allowing your teams to run fast and in the right direction.

 The Decision Stack connects the dots all the way from vision/mission through to every detailed decision.
 For leaders, this connects all the existing theories around vision, strategy, and execution – and how important all of them are to a cohesive approach.
 For everyone else in the team, this clarifies how their work connects to the bigger picture.